 Dawson Cornwell is recognised globally as a leading expert in this field.
 We are renowned for our work on international children matters and have a wealth of experience dealing with cases where children have been removed within the UK and abroad.
 We are a member of the Ministry of Justice, International Child Abduction & Contact Unit panel of specialist solicitors and are routinely instructed in Hague and European Convention cases.
 Our lawyers, many of whom are Resolution Accredited Specialists, are frequently involved in ground breaking cases.

-Dawson Cornwell is a member of the Ministry of Justice, International Child Abduction & Contact Unit panel of solicitors who are instructed in Hague and European Convention cases.
-The 1980 Hague Convention on the Civil Aspects of International Child Abduction deals primarily with children who are wrongfully removed from one jurisdiction to another or who are retained outside the country of their habitual residence.
-That convention sets out the law and procedure that should be followed to ensure the immediate return of children to the jurisdiction of their habitual residence.
+Child abduction is governed by many international conventions, in particular, the 1980 Hague Convention on the Civil Aspects of International Child Abduction which deals primarily with children who are wrongfully removed from one jurisdiction to another or who are retained outside the country of their habitual residence.
+That Convention sets out the law and procedure that should be followed to ensure the immediate return of children to the jurisdiction of their habitual residence.

 The Hague Convention also contains a provision for securing the effective exercise of rights of access/contact.
 An application for contact would be made in the usual way under the domestic law of the relevant country, namely the Children Act 1989 in England and Wales.

-Our 24 hour emergency telephone line in the event of a child abduction is: - +44 (0) 79 5252 5699.
+Our 24 hour emergency telephone line in the event of a child abduction is: - +44 (0) 79 5252 5699